They say…

 This piece, which I’m publishing in several parts, documents the experience in detail — you might find it interesting as an insight into the process of brewing, Brains brewery and the craft brewery project, and the origins of the spéciale belge style of Belgian pale ale.
 This section on the process of mashing our beer was preceded by sections on developing the recipe, Brains brewery and its ‘craft’ offshoot and an introduction; a final section will cover the boil and getting the beer to fermentation.

-You don’t need to have direct experience of brewing to understand that it’s a complicated and difficult process.
+You don’t need to have direct experience of to understand that it’s a complicated and difficult process.
 Makers of wine, cider and perry no doubt face their own challenges, but at a basic level all they have to do is extract the sugar rich fruit juice, and allow it to ferment with yeasts that are conveniently already present on the skin of the fruit.

 Brewers, in contrast, start from several stages back.
 Their chosen raw material, grain, is also rich in carbohydrate, but in the form of insoluble and unfermentable starch.
 Facilitating the chemical reactions that will convert this efficiently into a tasty meal for the yeast, while avoiding too many unwanted byproducts that would taint the end result, accounts for much of the challenge.